Our ten best ways to recruit more people to your PTA and increase the number of volunteers at your events.

 2. Make it easy

 Signing up to your PTA should be as easy as possible.
-Put posters up on noticeboards, with information on how to get involved.
+Put posters up on noticeboards, with information on how to get involved or use our downloadable leaflet.
 Include pictures of key committee members and include every possible method for contacting you - email, phone, Facebook.
 You can even share this information through a welcome pack.
 Make it clear what skills and services your PTA is looking for.
 Don't put potential volunteers off by letting them think they'll be organising the summer fair if they sign up.
 From joining the 100 club, to becoming a class rep or joining the committee - any level of support is welcome.

 3. Staying power

 Make sure that everyone who offers support is regularly contacted either by email or personally, so that they know what is going on and how they can help.
 Make them feel important, useful and wanted, and they will be yours for the long haul.
 You certainly don't want your PTA to appear cliquey so make the effort to mingle on the playground and include everyone in PTA emails.
 Encourage new ideas - you may have heard them 100 times before, but try to appear enthusiastic and encouraging, amongst the chaff there may be a fundraising gem!
 Schedule an informal meeting in a local pub for the discussion of new ideas.
 This allows everyone to contribute without the time constraints imposed at official PTA meetings.

 Recruiting volunteers is one thing, but using them is quite another.
 Some people say they can help but when the time comes they don't!
 Try to reduce legitimate excuses.
 Keep meetings short and at a time when partners are home from work.
 Arrange events that children can attend so childcare isn't a barrier.
 Break events down into bite size chunks - someone is more likely to run the cake stall than the whole summer fair.
 Publicise meeting dates and events months in advance, so parents can make appropriate arrangements to attend.
 Keep the reminders coming!